aarush-ittan/DAA-PRACTICAL-2021/README.md

   Applications:

-  a) Approximation algorithms for NP-hard problems
+  1. Approximation algorithms for NP-hard problems
-  b) Network Design
+  2. Network Design
-  c) Cluster Analysis
+  3. Cluster Analysis

  # Question 3:
  ## Bubble
   Complexity:
- a) Worst and Average Case Time Complexity: O(n*n).
+  Worst and Average Case Time Complexity: O(n*n).
- b) Best Case Time Complexity: O(n).
+  Best Case Time Complexity: O(n).

  Application:

- a) Bubble sort is often used to introduce the concept of a sorting algorithm.
+ 1. Bubble sort is often used to introduce the concept of a sorting algorithm.
- b) In computer graphics it is popular for its capability to detect a very small error (like swap of just two elements) in almost-sorted arrays and fix it with just linear complexity (2n).
+ 2. In computer graphics it is popular for its capability to detect a very small error (like swap of just two elements) in almost-sorted arrays and fix it with just linear complexity (2n).

  ## Selection
  Complexity: